 For family fun, the Calgary Zoo admission is between $19.95 and $29.95.

-Canada's Sports Hall of Fame is located at WinSport's Canada Olympic Park, site of the 1988 Olympic Winter Games.
-It contains 12 interactive galleries and boasts a collection of 100,000 artefacts.
+Canada's Sports Hall of Fame is located at WinSport's Canada Olympic Park, the site of the 1988 Olympic Winter Games.
+It contains 12 interactive galleries and boasts a collection of 100,000 artifacts.
 General admission is $12.